Recall of metformin extended releaseIn May 2020, the

 The most common medication worldwide for treating diabetes is metformin (Glumetza, Riomet, Glucophage, Fortamet).
 It can help control high blood sugar in people with type 2 diabetes.
 It’s available in tablet form or a clear liquid you take by mouth with meals.

 Metformin doesn’t treat the underlying cause of diabetes.
-It treats the symptoms of diabetes by lowering blood sugar, or glucose, in three ways:
+It treats the symptoms of diabetes by lowering blood sugar, or glucose, by: